RaymZhang/raymzhangWebSite/content/publication/Thompson_Sampling/index.md

 publication_short: In *NeurIPS2021*
 url_source: ""
 url_video: ""
-title: <a href="https://arxiv.org/abs/2102.05502" style="font-weight:bold">On the Suboptimality of Thompson Sampling in High Dimensions</a>
+title: On the Suboptimality of Thompson Sampling in High Dimensions
 doi: ""
 featured: false
 tags: []